Mause/bio/_posts/2012-08-08-introduction.md

 ### How was it done
 On the day of the "expedition", the whole class trooped down to the farm to grab some water-proof footwear (read: wellies), and proceeded to make their way to the wetlands actual.
-Once there, each everyone grouped/paired off and conducted their respective duties.
+Once there, everyone grouped/paired off and conducted their respective duties.